Deadlocked Iran nuclear talks break off, to resume next week

 POLITICAL FRAMEWORK

-The Europeans and Kerry plan to meet in London on Saturday before the end-March deadline for a political framework agreement and a full nuclear deal by June 30.
+The European ministers and Kerry plan to meet in London on Saturday before the end-March deadline for a political framework agreement and a full nuclear deal by June 30.

-Not all members of the six power group believe March 31 is an important deadline.

 "For us the deadline is June 30," the senior European official said.